-The SENDCO manages the SEND team consisting of SENDCo, Assistant SENDCo, Numeracy Intervention Lead, Emotional Literacy Support Assistant, Speech and Language Lead and a team of Teaching Assistants who work with whole classes, small groups and at an individual level to provide support for students with SEND.
+Teaching Assistants work with whole classes, small groups and at an individual level to provide support for students with SEND.
 Some of the teaching assistants work with specific students with high needs whereas others work within year groups supporting a wider range of students and needs.
+Teaching is undertaken by qualified teachers.